IBM/db2whmigratetocos/README.md

 # IBM Db2whmigratetocos

 IBM® Db2whmigratetocos is a tool used to migrate data between the block storage in the db2 warehouse instances to COS buckets.
-Once configured, you can trigger migrations through a command line interface
+Once configured, you can trigger migrations through a command line interface installed in a virtual machine.
+You will also be able to track and monitor the active and completed migrations

 **Note:**
 -   The IBM Db2whmigratetocos works with Db2 warehouse V3.0 and above, that has support to the Native COS feature

--   IBM Db2whmigratetocos is available on the Red Hat Enterprise Linux 9.x.
+-   IBM Db2whmigratetocos can be run in the Virtual machine wiht Red Hat Enterprise Linux 9.x.

 **Supported migration scenarios include:**

 -   Move the tables in all tablespace
 -   Move all tablespace with skipping one or more tablespaces
 -   Move the tables in all schemas
 -   Move all schemas with skipping one or more schemas
+-   Move by the generated CSV by skipping schema/tablespace
 -   List the tables in tablespaces

--   list the tables in tablespaces and export to CSV
+-   List the tables in tablespaces and export to CSV
 -   List the tables in schema
 -   List the tables in and export to CSV

--   Move by the generated CSV by skipping schema/tablespace

-## Prerequisites and restrictions for Db2whmigratetocos

-This provides a list of the prerequisites and restrictions for Db2whmigratetocos

-**Prerequisites:**

-Db2whmigratetocos have few prerequisites, i.e:

--   Requires Python 3.9+ and PIP to install the wheel file

--   Working yum repository connections, Db2whmigratetocos installs dependencies using yum

-**Restrictions and limitations**

-The Db2whmigratetocos has some restrictions and limitations.

 **Operations that are restricted on the source table**